-Answer: To be faithful is to be reliable, steadfast and unwavering, and the Bible speaks of this type of faithfulness in four ways: as an attribute of God; as a positive characteristic of some men; as a characteristic that many men lack; and as a gift of the Holy Spirit.
+To be faithful is to be reliable, steadfast and unwavering, and the Bible speaks of this type of faithfulness in four ways: as an attribute of God, as a positive characteristic of some people, as a characteristic that many people lack, and as a fruit of the Holy Spirit.
 Faithful is also used in the sense of “believing,” as in the case of the Christians in Ephesus and Colossae (Ephesians 1:1; Colossians 1:2).

 Scripture speaks often of God’s faithfulness.
 Over and over we learn that when God says He will do something, He does it (even when it seems impossible).
 When He says something will happen, it happens.
 This is true for the past, the present and the future.
 If this were not the case—if God were unfaithful even once—He would not be God, and we could not rely on any of His promises.
 But as it is, “Not one word has failed of all the good promises he gave” (1 Kings 8:56).
 God is eternally reliable, steadfast, and unwavering because faithfulness is one of His inherent attributes.
 God does not have to work at being faithful; He is faithful.
 Faithfulness is an essential part of who He is (Psalm 89:8; Hebrews 13:8).
 In His faithfulness, God protects us from evil (2 Thessalonians 3:3), sets limits on our temptations (1 Corinthians 10:13), forgives us of sin (1 John 1:9), and sanctifies us (1 Corinthians 1:9; Philippians 1:6).